byrnesy924/AgeAlyser_2/README.md

 ```
 #### Limitations
 Given that:
-1. This package is dependant on the (mgz package)[https://github.com/happyleavesaoc/aoc-mgz] (and I'm not planning on maintaining a fork or anything)
+1. This package is dependant on the [mgz package](https://github.com/happyleavesaoc/aoc-mgz) (and I'm not planning on maintaining a fork or anything)
-2. Updates to the game can often break parsing of a .aoe2record file
+2. Updates to the game can often break mgz's parsing of a .aoe2record file
 3. This package is an WIP/unfinished alpha release

 There may be a number of inaccuracies, errors, and bugs.